 Plant construction revenue and cost of plant construction revenue: The Company recognizes revenue and related costs as work progresses on fixed price contracts for the construction of desalination plants to be sold to third parties using the percentage-of-completion method, which relies on contract revenue and estimates of total expected costs.
 The Company follows this method since it can make reasonably dependable estimates of the revenue and costs applicable to various stages of a contract.
 Under the percentage-of-completion method, the Company records revenue and recognizes profit or loss as work on the contract progresses.
 The Company estimates total project costs and profit to be earned on each long term, fixed price contract prior to commencement of work on the contract and updates these estimates as work on the contract progresses.
 The cumulative amount of revenue recorded on a contract at a specified point in time is that percentage of total estimated revenue that incurred costs to date comprises of estimated total contract costs.
 If, as work progresses, the actual contract costs exceed estimates, the profit recognized on revenue from that contract decreases.
 The Company recognizes the full amount of any estimated loss on a contract at the time the estimates indicate such a loss.
-Any costs and estimated earnings in excess of billings are classified as current liabilities.

-Accounts payable and other current liabilities includes billings in excess of estimated earnings of \$375,774 and \$nil as of June 30, 2007 and December 31, 2006, respectively.
+Any costs and estimated earnings in excess of billings are classified as current assets.
+Accounts receivable, net, includes approximately \$298,000 and \$nil in estimated earnings in excess of billings related to the construction of the Tynes Bay plant in Bermuda as of September 30, 2007 and December 31, 2006, respectively.
+Billings in excess of costs and estimated earnings on uncompleted contracts are classified as current liabilities.